AlliyahZulueta/CCAPDEV-Phase2-Group5/README.md

-NOTE: The node_modules folder already exists in our zip file, but in case any issues arise, here are the npm commands we used to install the external libraries.
+NOTE: Here are the npm commands we used to install the external libraries.

 Install Command:\
 npm init -y\